Now freely downloadable worldwide, as a protest against censorship

 Court of Appeal of The Hague (2017), rules that the Netherlands bears joint liability for their deaths—in the memorandum of grievances, The Cover-up General

-was used as evidence of the cover-up practices of the state
+was used as evidence of the cover-up practices of the State

 Politics intervenes: a unanimous chamber call forces the Ministry of Defence to give account.